-Latin Ms. Balcom has a Bachelor of Arts in Latin and English Literature, and a Master of Science in Education from the University of Tennessee.
-As part of her M.S., she interned for a year, teaching sixth grade Latin to Latin III full time.
-She moved from Tennessee to Phoenix to teach Latin at Gilbert Classical Academy before joining the staff of Brophy and Loyola Academy.
+Latin Ms. Balcom has a Bachelor of Arts in Latin and English literature, and a Master of Science in education from the University of Tennessee.
+As part of her M.S., she interned for a year, teaching sixth grade Latin to Latin III.
+She moved from Tennessee to Phoenix to teach Latin at Gilbert Classical Academy before joining the staff at Brophy and Loyola Academy.
 Ms. Balcom is also involved with Loyola Academy cross country.
 In her personal time, she enjoys reading, writing, running, diverse cuisine, and new experiences.

 Fine Arts Mr. Davis received his Bachelor's degree from Northern Arizona University where he studied history and graphic design.
 During his year as a member of the Alumni Service Corps, Mr. Davis developed a passion for arts education at the middle school and high school levels.
 Working at both Brophy and Loyola Academy, he has helped expand the curriculum for the humanities and graphic design courses at the high school and worked to create the Loyola Academy fine arts program from the ground up.
 Combing a passion for both digital and traditional art mediums, Mr. Davis seeks to create a dynamic and challenging classroom experience that redefines for his students what it means to be creative.
 Outside of the classroom, Mr. Davis coaches the mountain bike and quidditch teams and leads a variety of outdoor-centric immersion trips around the world.